Observation of Super-ballistic Brownian Motion in Liquid: Supplementary Text

 where $\tilde{\mu}_K(s)$ is the admittance for the trapped Brownian particle.
 The fluctuation-dissipation theorem then gives the identical result for the cross correlation $\langle R(t) v(0) \rangle$ as the case of a free particle.
 Since $\langle x(0) v(0) \rangle = 0$, the fact that $\langle R(t) v(0) \rangle$ takes the same value is sufficient to show that the same cancellation occurs for the trapped particle as the free particle.
 Thus, when calculating the MSD, terms involving correlations between the history, itself, the thermal force, and the velocity must all cancel out in the exact same way as above.
 Furthermore, we can still treat $\langle R(t) R(t')\rangle$ to have its equilibrium correlation properties.

 To find the effect of the trapping potential on the MSD, we return to equation \ref{x_solution}.
-Since we only condition on the velocity, we expect $\langle x^2(0) \rangle = \frac{k_BT}{K}$ and $\langle x(0)v(0)\rangle = 0$.
-The resulting expression for the conditioned PACF becomes
+Since we only condition on the velocity, we expect $\langle x^2(0) \rangle = \frac{k_BT}{K}$.
+The resulting expression for the conditioned position autocorrelation function becomes

 where $C(t)$ is defined by